AshMoseley/StockPrediction/README.md

 ## Data Preparation
-1. **Normalization**: Stock price data is normalized using MinMaxScaler to scale features to the range [0, 1].
+1. **Normalisation**: Stock price data is normalised using MinMaxScaler to scale features to the range [0, 1].
 This is essential for the LSTM model to perform well.
-2. **Sequence Creation**: The normalized data is transformed into sequences suitable for LSTM input.
+2. **Sequence Creation**: The normalised data is transformed into sequences suitable for LSTM input.
 Each sequence consists of a fixed number of time steps, with the corresponding target being the next time step's price.
 ```python
 def create_sequences(data, seq_length):
     sequences = []